 The CAT is not validated for use in assessing acute viral respiratory illness, however the following questions may provide a helpful guide when undertaken with COPD patients as part of the virtual rapid assessment (see Section 8).

-electronic version of the CAT which includes automatic calculation.
+See an electronic version of the CAT which includes automatic calculation.

 Quantifies impact of COPD symptoms on patients’ overall health and quality of life.

 The CAT is one component in clinical decision making, along with other considerations such as history of previous exacerbations and airflow limitation.